Laissez-faire

 Word of the Day: Laissez-faire

-They have taken a laissez-faire attitude towards dual nationality and shown that they are not willing to get involved in an individual’s choice regarding citizenship.
+They have taken a laissez-faire attitude towards dual nationality and shown that they are not willing to interfere with an individual’s choice of citizenship.

-When people take a laissez-faire approach to something, they keep their hands off, and they don’t get involved.
+When people take a laissez-faire approach to something, they keep their hands off and don’t get involved.

 Posted